dohomi/dmf_canonical/README.md

-Canonical tag for TYPO3 CMS - includes canonical tag to reduce duplicated content on website
+Canonical tag for TYPO3 CMS
 =================================================================================================

 ## What is it?

 A little plugin which typoscript accessible userfunction which adds a canonical tag for TYPO3 websites.
+With this extension the possible cases for duplicated content is getting reduced - good for SEO matters.

 ## What does it do?